 In the last and final (for now) post in this series, I will review some considerations related to our arrival in Germany and living in a temporary apartment for about a month.

-If you have experiences dealing with the stress of global travel with a toddler, I would love to connect here in the comments or on Instagram!
+If you have experienced dealing with the stress of global travel with a toddler, I would love to connect here in the comments or on Medium!